Version 4.0, last updated: May 2017

-If you are unhappy about the way we have handled your personal information, you can complain to us or the Privacy Commissioner.
+If you wish to make a complaint about how ACARA deals with your personal information, you can complain to us or the Privacy Commissioner.
 The Privacy Commissioner generally prefers that you raise your complaint with us first.
 Our Privacy Officer will be able to assist you.

-If you are dissatisfied with our investigation, you can complain to the Privacy Commissioner who is independent of us.
+If you are dissatisfied with our response, you can complain to the Privacy Commissioner.
 The Privacy Commissioner has the power to investigate complaints about possible breaches of the Privacy Act.
-Contact details for the Privacy Commissioner can be found on the Office of the Australian Information Commissioner website.
+Contact details for the Privacy Commissioner can be found at (www.oaic.gov.au/about-us/contact-us).

 8. How to contact us

 Telephone: 1300 895 563 (or from outside Australia +61 2 8098 3100)

 Post: refer to the address on our website on the ‘Contact us’ page